Cvelferija

 The name for the region comes from the German word zwölf or twelve.
 Specifically, villages were part of the Slavonian Military Frontier in the past, where they were part of the Twelfth Company of the Frontier.
 At that time this region was bordering the Ottoman Empire, while in the present the region borders Bosnia-Herzegovina (to the south) and Serbia (to the east).

 The whole region is administratively located within the Vukovar-Srijem County, on its southern edge.

-Every year in one of these villages, the cultural event Raspjevana Cvelferija (in English: 'Singing Cvelferija') take place.
+Every year in one of these villages, the cultural event Raspjevana Cvelferija (in English: 'Singing Cvelferija') takes place.
 The event is attended by folklore groups from Cvelferija and their guests.